openbmc/phosphor-pid-control/README.md

 #### Set Fan PWM

-Gsys can override a specific fan's PWM when we implement the set sensor IPMI command pathway.
+A tool can override a specific fan's PWM when we implement the set sensor IPMI command pathway.

 #### Get Fan Tach

-Gsys can read fan_tach through the normal IPMI interface presently exported for sensors.
+A tool can read fan_tach through the normal IPMI interface presently exported for sensors.

 ### Sensor Update Loop